Postman-Student-Program/visualizer-project-kit/README.md

 Have data you want to share with the world?
 You've got options!

-- Build and host your own custom API
-- Use [Postman mock servers](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) to "fake" an API to publicly serve your data over the web
+- Use [Postman mock servers](https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) to "fake" an API to publicly serve your data over the web.
+Good for limited usage.
+This [quick video](https://www.youtube.com/watch?v=n_7UUghLpco) will help you set it up!
-- Host a JSON file for free on websites like [GitHub](https://github.com/) and access it via a `GET` request to the hosted file URL.
+- Host a JSON file for free on websites like [GitHub](https://github.com/) and access it via a `GET` request to the hosted raw file URL.
 Check out these [public JSON datasets](https://github.com/jdorfman/awesome-json-datasets) for inspiration!
+- Build and host your own custom API (more advanced)

 ## 2. Visualize your data with code